jibonaronno/blue_rtos/README.md

 These codes were generated and does not support by C++ as the assignment of members are gapped.
 So I removed the const property and assignes the members in the main function.<br />

 Note that this code is generated from cubemx.
 So when regenerated the project then these initial codes will get back again and also before regeneration rename main.cpp to main.c .
 So take care of these codes after regeneration.

+## delay_us(us, htim) features and delay.cpp
+RTOS cannot do us delay.
+I am applying us delay usiing the help of TIM3. delay.cpp has the delay_us() function.
+Parameter needs a Timer reference.
+I am using TIM3.
+Configured by cubemx as Prescaler:72, Period:65535, ARR:Enabled.
+At the main() it must need to start by HAL_TIM_Base_Start(&htim3); before osKernelStart(); .